Edit

 Transition from Dynamic to Static Wrinkles

-Initially, forehead lines appear only during muscle activation (dynamic wrinkles).
+Initially, forehead lines appear only during muscle activation (dynamic wrinkles), in the same way that crow's feet lines form at the outer corners of the eyes.
 Around the third decade, the skin’s regenerative capacity declines, and these temporary folds begin leaving residual creases at rest.

 This transition to static wrinkles correlates with histopathological changes: cross-sectional studies show a 1-2% annual reduction in dermal collagen density starting at age 25, accelerating to 3-5% per year post-menopause.